MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/dts-ado-tutorial.md

 ### Review pipeline output

-After running the pipeline in the previous step, you will be redirected to the summary page.
-Select the Job in the Jobs menu, which should have a state of queued or running.
-After the execution is complete, select **1 published** under the **Related** menu to view and download the regenerated resource files and translation memory.
+After running the pipeline in the previous section, you will be redirected to the summary page.

+1. Select the job in the **Jobs** menu, which should have a state of queued or running.
+2. After the execution is complete, select **1 published** under the **Related** menu to view and download the regenerated resource files and translation memory.

 Any edits made to the .xlf translation memory during review will be reflected in the new resource files.

 ### (Optional) Commit changes to Git